Content Links Wiki Users Contact |

 - Royal Flush

 Losing your soul isn’t the only danger of heavy augmentation.
 Sure, ‘ware is widespread enough that the world has adapted, but it still doesn’t expect people who can punch through walls, dodge hails of gunfire, or stay standing up after taking an assault cannon round to the chest.
 As we move further and further away from the baseline, hurting becomes easier than not hurting.
 My own augmentations have pushed me to be fast, faster than any human should ever be able to go.
 It takes me conscious effort to not react and kill at the first sign of danger or to let my teammates keep up with my pace.
 For others, it be difficult to even touch the world around them, as their superhuman strength simply crumples both things and people like paper.
 We become physically more than metahuman, to the point where the world is cardboard, easily broken and folded even on accident.
 Learning to be measured in your actions, considering possibilities and outcomes, and just being mindful all go a long way to staying functional and sane.
 If we don’t make ourselves remember this, constantly, ending up standing in the middle of a pool of blood and bodies isn’t too uncommon.
+Quite right.
+The same augmentations that make you deadlier on the job also make you deadlier when you're trying to do normal, everyday wageslave things.
+Those chopsticks you use to reach across the table for a piece of fish might easily puncture someone's arm, should you fail to exert proper control.
+Knowing when to walk on eggshells comes part and parcel with this life.

 Fung Zhao